sopelj/hass-ember-mug-component/README.md

 To do so:
  1. Set up the mug in the Ember mobile app
  2. Forget the mug from your Bluetooth Devices on your phone (or at least disable Bluetooth on it).
  3. Home Assistant should auto-detect the mug and prompt you to configure it.
+    - Choose "Configure"
+    - And then hit "Next"
-Just hit next.
-(If not try holding down the butter on the bottom until it flashes blue)
+4. Once it has been added, then put your mug into pairing mode (Hold down the button on the bottom until it flashes blue)
+5. Your mug will exit paring mode automatically and go back to the default colour when it's setup

 #### Troubleshooting